Court Grants Security of Costs for Custody and Access Appeal

 With respect to the second part of the test, the wife argued that the judge had made a series of errors of fact and law in the decision to grant security, bringing the correctness of the decision into question.
 She further argued that the judge who granted security “seriously misapprehended the evidence and submits ‘that the Supreme Court has held that “an appellate court must intervene when there is material error, a serious misapprehension of the evidence, or an error in law.’”

 The Appeal Judge ultimately ruled in favour of the husband, finding that exceptional circumstances existed in this case.
 The security for costs were directly related to the high conflict between the parties and there had been no incorrectness in the original judge’s decision.

 Decisions around the care of children can be some of the most important ones made during a separation and divorce.
 Custody and access can be emotional, and can also influence other aspects of separation and divorce, such as division of property and support.
-At Lex Arbesman Legal our lawyers are experienced in helping parents understand their rights in order to make informed, rational decisions.
+At NULaw our lawyers are experienced in helping parents understand their rights in order to make informed, rational decisions.
 Contact our offices online or by phone at 416-481-5604 if you are involved in a separation or divorce and would like to schedule a consultation.